 The Community Alliance for the Homeless (CAFTH) is to act as the Homeless Management Information System (HMIS) Lead Agency for the community.
 In addition to acting as the HMIS Lead Agency, the role of the HMIS Lead Agency is to provide training and technical support to HMIS Member Agency providers.
-Lastly, HMIS staff coordinates and participate in numerous projects annually regarding data collection and performance measurement.
+Lastly, the HMIS staff coordinates and participates in numerous projects annually regarding data collection and performance measurement.
+All roles and responsibilities apply to the comparable database as well as the larger HMIS system.